3 Orientation

 3.6 Creating JavaDocs

 JavaDocs for the Kiss system will need to be created.
-It is created from the command line by issuing the following command:
+They are created from the command line by issuing the following command:

 ./bld javadoc [Linux, Mac, BSD, etc.]